 Internships are tailored to an individual’s interests and needs.
 Interactions from experts, professionals, artists, authors, community members, and students are key to our mission.
 We rely on volunteerism for much of our staffing.
-Onsite and remote internships are available.
+Remote internships are available.
 Apply by completing the form at the bottom of the page.

 Internship Projects Include Skills and Experience with Hands-On Problem-Solving within the Local and Global Communities:

 - Research a specific topic and create a series of student-made blogs, a booklet, poster series, gallery exhibit or other project that features original text, quotes, and images

 - Create and implement social media strategy using Twitter, Local Blogs, FB, TikTok, Insta, Pinterest

 - Practice design, graphics, photography, and/or filmmaking for a specially executed online project